Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

 When calculating the \Jfactor{} we do not include any enhancement in the signal due to the subhalo population inside the \hermeian{} halo \citep[the so-called {\it subhalo boost}, e.g.][]{kamionkowski_galactic_2010, sanchez-conde_flattening_2014,ando_halo_2019}.
 Having been subhaloes themselves in the past, \hermeian{} haloes experienced strong tidal interactions with both the MW and M31.
 This repeated tidal stripping not only increased their concentrations but also will have removed most of their substructure, especially in the outermost regions.
 As a result, the subhalo boost is expected to be of the order of only a few percent for these objects~\citep{moline_characterization_2017}.

-The average total \Jfactor{} of the dark \hermeian{} population is ${\log_{10}\left(\tilde{J}_T\, /\, \GeV{}^2\unit{cm}^{-5}\right)=15.50^{+0.63}_{-0.75}}$ and the four \hermeian{} galaxies have ${\log_{10}\left(J_T\, /\, \GeV{}^2\unit{cm}^{-5}\right)=\left[16.62,\, 16.62,\, 17.05,\, 17.59\right]}$, respectively.
+The average total \Jfactor{} of the dark \hermeian{} population resolved with at least 100~DM particles is ${\log_{10}\left(\tilde{J}_T\, /\, \GeV{}^2\unit{cm}^{-5}\right)=} \left[15.80,\, 15.93,\, 17.43,\, 17.96\right]$, respectively.
 The \Jfactor{} is affected most strongly by the halo mass and is weakly sensitive to the distance of the \hermeian{} haloes from the primary halo.
-Consequently, six dark haloes have larger \Jfactor{}s than the two low-mass \hermeian{} galaxies.
-The maximum \Jfactor{} among the \hermeian{}s reaches a value of ${\log_{10}\left(J_T/\GeV{}^2\unit{cm}^{-5}\right)=17.59}$.
+Consequently, $8{-}13$ of the dark haloes resolved with at least $100$~DM particles have larger \Jfactor{}s than the two low-mass \hermeian{} galaxies.
+The maximum \Jfactor{} among the \hermeian{}s reaches a value of ${\log_{10}\left(J_T/\GeV{}^2\unit{cm}^{-5}\right)=}17.96$.
 This is comparable to the \Jfactor{}s of other more traditional targets for gamma-ray DM searches, such as dwarf satellite galaxies, dark satellites, or galaxy clusters \citep{charles_sensitivity_2016}.
-However, this is significantly below the \Jfactor{}s of the most promising nearby dwarf galaxies~\citep{albert_searching_2017} that are usually considered to be among the best targets for indirect DM detection, though see the recent discussions in \citet{facchinetti_statistics_2020} and \citet{grand_baryonic_2021} about the likelihood of detecting an unambiguous signal in the smooth halo of the MW.
+However, this is significantly below the \Jfactor{}s of the most promising nearby MW dwarf galaxies~\citep{albert_searching_2017} that are usually considered to be among the best targets for indirect DM detection, though see the recent discussions in \citet{facchinetti_statistics_2020} and \citet{grand_baryonic_2021} about the likelihood of detecting an unambiguous signal in the smooth halo of the MW.
+Detecting signals from distant field galaxies is more challenging and to date there have been few analyses of such objects.
+Recently, \citet{gammaldi_dark_2021} modelled the DM distributions of seven dwarf irregular galaxies in the field of the Local Group using observations from \Fermi{}.
+The \Jfactor{}s they calculate for these galaxies are consistent with those of \hermeian{} haloes with similar masses; however, the field galaxies are less concentrated than most of the \hermeian{} haloes and so their photon emission regions are more spatially extended.
+We expect that the more concentrated \hermeian{} haloes will provide stronger signals compared to regular field haloes of a similar mass that are at a similar distance.
+We compare the annihilation signals from the field halo populations in \appref{sec:Appendix:17_11_Jfactors}.